acyang97/cy-travel-blog/README.md

 </figure>
 ```

-5. If it is a new country, add visited label to the mapData.ts
+5. If it is a new country, add visited label to the mapData.ts and countryData.ts.
+We also need to add a picture for the countryPreview